-Table 2- 7Jumper settings for the Host Bus Agents pipelining mode.
+Table 2-7 lists the jumper settings for the Host Bus Agents pipelining mode.
 Host Bus Agents are devices connected to the CPU local bus, which include the CPUs and the 440FX chipset.
 Host Bus Agents can generate, up to eight at a time, multiple overlapped (or pipelined) bus transactions (or bus cycles).